zs-barnes/RL-Sepsis-Prediction/README.md

 `pip install -r requirements.txt`

 ## 2) Clean data
-We have upload training set A from the physionet competition into the repo.
+We have uploaded training set A from the physionet competition into the repo.
 To load and clean the data, run:

 `make load_data`